 Adult day care is typically charged by the day or half-day instead of by the hour like home care.
 The national average day-rate for adult day care for 2019 is $72.
 Assuming 22 days of care per month, this works out to approximately $1,584 / month.

 Regardless of the location in which the care is provided, many individuals with Alzheimer's or dementia require prescription drugs.
 Consumer Reports finds that the average individual with Alzheimer's pays between $200 - $400 / month for their medications.

 For most families, the expenses of caring for a loved one with Alzheimer's or dementia are covered not by a single source, but instead by contributions from a variety of sources.
 Some of these resources are specifically designed for Alzheimer's patients and others are of a more general nature.

-Medicare does not pay for custodial or personal care that is provided in an assisted living residence, but will pay for medical care provided in that location.
-The same applies for home care and adult day care; personal care services, assistance with the activities of daily living and supervision which are typically necessary for Alzheimer's patients are not covered but medical care is covered.
+Medicare does not pay for custodial or personal care that is provided in an assisted living residence.
+But it will pay for medical care provided in that location.
+The same applies for home care and adult day care.
+Personal care services, assistance with the activities of daily living and supervision that are typically necessary for Alzheimer's patients are not covered.
+But medical care is covered.
 There is an exception to this for individuals receiving hospice care at home.
-Medicare will pay for homemaker services which includes personal assistance for individuals determined to be in the final 6 months of their life.
+Medicare will pay for homemaker services, which includes personal assistance for individuals determined to be in the final 6 months of their life.

-Medigap plans, or Medicare Supplementary Insurance, does not specifically provide additional benefits for Alzheimer's patients but does offer supplemental assistance.
+Medigap plans, or Medicare Supplementary Insurance, does not specifically provide additional benefits for Alzheimer's patients.
+But it does offer supplemental assistance.
 For example, these policies usually pay the 20% of the cost of nursing home care that Medicare does not pay.

 Medicaid is a state and federally funded health insurance program for low-income families and the elderly.
 Each state administers their Medicaid programs separately.
 Therefore, each state offers different benefits with regards to caring for individuals with Alzheimer's or dementia.